AbductiveLearning/ABLkit/docs/Intro/Evaluation.rst

 Evaluation Metrics
 ==================

-ABL-Package seperates the evaluation process as na independent class from the ``BaseBridge`` which accounts for training and testing.
+ABL-Package seperates the evaluation process as an independent class from the ``BaseBridge`` which accounts for training and testing.
 To customize our own metrics, we need to inherit from ``BaseMetric`` and implement the ``process`` and ``compute_metrics`` methods.
 The ``process`` method accepts a batch of model prediction.
 After processing this batch, we save the information to ``self.results`` property.
 The input results of ``compute_metrics`` is all the information saved in ``process`` and it uses these information to calculate and return a dict that holds the evaluation results.

 We provide two basic metrics, namely ``SymbolMetric`` and ``SemanticsMetric``, which are used to evaluate the accuracy of the machine learning model's predictions and the accuracy of the ``logic_forward`` results, respectively.
 Using ``SymbolMetric`` as an example, the following code shows how to implement a custom metrics.